lalomorales22/penguinAI/README.md

 node scripts/jokes.js prompt      # get a random joke prompt
 ```

+Jokes you add through the CLI are stored locally in
+`resources/jokes/notebook.json`.
+This file is ignored by git so your
+personal joke collection stays private by default.

 ## Feature Requests

 Curious about where penguinAI is headed?
 Check out the